thmignon/mixed-reality/mixed-reality-docs/creating-3d-models-for-use-in-the-windows-mixed-reality-home.md

 * occlusionTexture: Must instead use Microsoft optimized texture packing defined below
 * occlusionStrength

-## Required Optimizations
+## Optimizatizing Models

-Windows Mixed Reality home **requires** a series of optimizations on top of the core glTF spec.
-These are defined using custom extensions.
-The following packing formats and extensions are required otherwise the model won’t render successfully.
-You can easily convert any 2.0 glTF model to meet these required specifications using the [Windows Mixed Reality Asset Converter available on GitHub](https://github.com/Microsoft/glTF-Toolkit/releases).
+Windows Mixed Reality home offers a set of optimizations on top of the core glTF spec.
+You can easily optimize any 2.0 glTF model for Windows Mixed Reality using the [Windows Mixed Reality Asset Converter available on GitHub](https://github.com/Microsoft/glTF-Toolkit/releases).
 This tool will perform the correct texture packing and optimizations outlined below.
+These **optimizations are required on Windows version 1709** and optional on versions greater than or equal to 1803.
+If your app is shipping on older versions of Windows make sure to read through this section thoroughly.

 ### Materials